The Trader Joe's Pumpkin Foods You Need to Get This Fall

 Pumpkin empanadas, pumpkin cheesecake, and even pumpkin samosas.

 Nothing is certain other than death, taxes, and Trader Joe’s having a truckload of pumpkin-flavored food every fall.
-Only one of those things fill us with joy every time we encounter it, so if you’re looking for a story about death and taxes look elsewhere, hombre.
-But if you’re looking for a rundown of the best pumpkin stuff you’re going to find at (almost) everyone’s favorite specialty grocer, this story is for you.
+Only one of those things fill us with joy every time we encounter it, so if you’re seeking a story about death and taxes, look elsewhere.
+But if you want a rundown of the best pumpkin stuff you’re going to find at (almost) everyone’s favorite specialty grocer, this story is for you.
 These are the essential Trader Joe’s pumpkin products you need in your life.

 Pumpkin Chocolate Chunk Oatmeal Cookie Mix